-In celebration of Allied Health Professions Week, the National Society of Allied Health (NSAH) is hosting a student competition among its constituent organizations.
-The purpose of the competition is to promote allied health in the community at large.
+In celebration of Allied Health Professions Week, the National Society of Allied Health (NSAH) is hosting its annual student competition among its constituent organizations.
+The purpose of the competition is to promote allied health science and the allied health professions in the community at large.

 - When combined, allied health professions comprise nearly 60 percent of the health professions workforce.

-- This time is set aside to recognize the many health professionals who contribute to health care delivery, service and education.
+- This time is set aside to recognize the significance of allied health science and the many health professionals who contribute to health care delivery, service, and education.

-The NSAH invites allied health students of constituent schools to participate in a competition that promotes the allied health professions.
-Student teams will be invited to present their projects at the annual conference that will be held on the Winston-Salem State University campus in Winston-Salem, NC, March 8 – 10, 2018.
+The NSAH invites allied health students at constituent schools to participate in a competition that highlights and promotes the allied health professions.
+Student teams will be invited to present their projects at the annual conference that will be held March 10-12, 2022, at Florida A&M University in Tallahassee, Florida.
 Prizes for student teams are the following:

-Your project must be submitted no later than January 26, 2018.
+Your project report must be submitted no later than February 11, 2022.
 It should be: